Infographics: A Guide

 An infographic is a content format specifically designed to convey complex information in a simple and accessible manner.
 It allows for a subject to be summarised, focusing on the key data to remember, providing context for challenging information, and being easily memorable for online users.
 That’s why infographics are suitable for all sectors of business and cater to marketers, salespeople, consultants, institutions, associations, educators, and more.
 However, its effectiveness greatly relies on the message it delivers and the information it incorporates.
 To create an infographic, you must first have something to say.
 Or, to be more precise, you need data to work with.

 What kind of data is used?
-And to address what kind of questions?

 An infographic project should always address a set of questions.
 Typically, an infographic revolves around a primary issue that forms its general subject, alongside two or three secondary issues that the content will explore.